General guidance for workplaces

 Wage subsidy and Leave Support: Complaints about employers

 Employment New Zealand's approach to COVID-19

 COVID-19 Workers and Workplaces Assistance Fund

-The Government has allocated $3 million to be awarded through a contestable fund to enable business services, unions and community providers to support workers and workplaces in response to COVID-19.
+$2.38 million has been awarded through a contestable fund to enable business services, unions and community providers to support workers and workplaces in response to COVID-19.